Radware/DP_forensics_attackipsid_to_syslog_uid/README.md

-11/10/2022 Added conditions for different length attackipsid 11/14/2022 Bugfix for ID where first part of the ID is 6 digits, the second part is 10 digits
+11/10/2022 Added conditions for different length attackipsid 11/14/2022 Bugfix for ID where first part of the ID is 6 digits, the second part is 10 digits 11/14/2022 Rebuild the script based on the length of the attackipsid

 ## How to run